tanshoku/script-utils/README.md

 ### converts

 Converts raw second values into more human-readable formats.
-Usage is as simple as `converts 3600` or `converts -l 1652032992` for a long version.
+Usage is as simple as `converts 3600` or `converts -l 1652032992` for a long version or `converts -f 360` for a full version.

 ### debppa